linroger/FinanceCompendium/II. Economics/Macroeconomics/PPHA Macroeconomic Policymaking/Better Spending for Better Lives/Chapter 01 Public Spending From Bigger to Better.md

 Source: Izquierdo, Puig, et al. (2018c).
 Note: Each bar shows the median value within the period.

 It may be argued that this bias is all about shares, not about levels; as Latin American and Caribbean economies have grown over time, it may well be that capital expenditure per capita has grown despite losing its share of the budget.
 This argument is true in industrial countries and in the developing world as a whole, but not in Latin America.
-In the early 1980s, industrial countries spent on average  \$10,212 (PPP-adjusted) per person on current spending (see Figure 1.8A) and\$ 1,131 on capital spending (Figure 1.8B).
+In the early 1980s, industrial countries spent on average \$10,212 (PPP-adjusted) per person on current spending (see Figure 1.8A) and \$1,131 on capital spending (Figure 1.8B).
 Now they spend US\$18,281 and \$1,524, respectively.
 This

 Figure 1.9 Current and Capital Spending, by Region (growth rates between 2010-2015 and 1980-1985)
 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/039d4ff1-8da6-4c4c-9fe7-0e1baa9d2e55/8c4c0f42746f53841ea79f2c594ee9ebca3ada35124b9b38b06867ca26a8d669.jpg)
 Source: Izquierdo, Puig, et al. (2018c).

 represents an increase of 79 percent in current spending and 35 percent in capital spending, both in per capita terms.
-On the other hand, developing countries earmarked  \$1,353 per person for current spending and\$ 506 for capital spending between 1980 and 1985.
-Today, the figures are  \$2,971 and\$ 702, respectively.
+On the other hand, developing countries earmarked \$1,353 per person for current spending and \$506 for capital spending between 1980 and 1985.
+Today, the figures are \$2,971 and \$702, respectively.
 Thus, developing countries expanded current spending per capita by 120 percent and capital spending per capita by 39 percent (see Figure 1.9).
 However, the picture is quite different for Latin America and the Caribbean; indeed, the region has penalized capital expenditure per capita the most.
-At the beginning of the 1980s, Latin American and Caribbean countries spent on average  \$701 on capital expenditure per capita—roughly the same as they spend today (\$ 735).
+At the beginning of the 1980s, Latin American and Caribbean countries spent on average \$701 on capital expenditure per capita—roughly the same as they spend today (\$735).
 Yet, Latin America has managed to increase current spending per capita by 72 percent—from $1,687 to $2,905—very much in line with the rest of the world.

-# Determinants of Public Spending Composition
+## Determinants of Public Spending Composition

 The economic literature has attempted to shed light on the determinants of public spending composition, particularly for the functional classification of public expenditure, highlighting numerous explanatory variables that involve economic, political, institutional, and demographic factors.
 Many of these factors are explored here to determine their relevance for the economic composition of public expenditure, but many new factors, which are relevant for the economic classification, are also studied here.
 So, which factors help determine the economic composition trends analyzed in this chapter (Izquierdo, Puig, et al. 2018c)?
 The dependent variable is capital